Religion in Taiwan: Judaism

 There has been a Jewish community in Taiwan since the 1950s.
 Since 2011, there has been a Chabad in Taipei.

 Shinto

 Gaoshi Shrine was the first Shinto shrine rebuilt after World War II.

 Census statistics

 The table shows official statistics on religion issued by the Department of Civil Affairs, Ministry of the Interior ("MOI"), in 2005.
-The Taiwanese government recognises 26 religions in Taiwan.
-The statistics are reported by the various religious organisations to the MOI:
+The Taiwanese government recognizes 26 religions in Taiwan.
+The statistics are reported by the various religious organizations to the MOI:

 The figures for The Church of Jesus Christ of Latter-day Saints were not from the MOI, rather they were based on self-reported data from LDS Newsroom.
 The figures for Jehovah's Witnesses were not from the MOI and they were based on the Witnesses own 2007 Service Year Report.
 In the original report both of them were counted as part of Protestantism.

+Freedom of religion

+Freedom of religion is enshrined in the constitution of the Republic of China (Taiwan), and ranked high at 9.2 on the Freedom Scale in 2018 according to the World Bank.
+In 2023, the country scored 4 out of 4 for religious freedom.